vdsukhov/python-intro-course/_sources/chapters/intro.md

 Congratulations 🎉!
 You have written your first Python program.
 ```

-Let's for a moment go back to the 'flow' chart that we show previously.
+Let's for a moment go back to the 'flow' chart that we saw previously.
 In this example, we did not have any input data.
-However, we did have our scripts and output.
+However, we did have our script and output.
 To obtain some output, we utilized the built-in Python function `print`.
 The basic usage of this function is as follows: we write `print` and then, inside brackets, we specify the object or objects that should be printed to standard output.

 Okay.
 In this example, we used some proper instructions that can be interpreted by Python.
 However, let's see what happens when you use random statements that may not necessarily be interpreted by Python.